federicohaag/LinkedInScraping/README.md

 **Pros:** In this case you will be able - if prompted - to satisfy the Captcha check and to proceed the scraping.
 The python script is trained on this situation and will perfectly manage it alerting you.

 **Cons:** Be aware that if you choose this mode you can not loose the focus on the window, otherwise no data will be scraped.
-Be carefull especially of sleeping mode your computer may enter.
-For MacOS I suggest [Amphetamine](https://apps.apple.com/it/app/amphetamine/id937984704?mt=12).

 ## Running Scraping by Profile URL